Organ-on-a-Chip - Complete Setup

 The Large Pack setup includes:

-- 4x Microfluidic Chips with four Luer Connectors (Upper plate + Lower plate)
+- 4x microfluidic chip with four Luer connectors (Upper plate + Lower plate)

 We offer different Culture Patches, choose it accordingly to your cell culture and create your own 3D tissue.

-The complete setup comes sterile and have to be stored in dry conditions, without direct exposition to the sunlight at room temperature (15-25 °C).
+The complete setup comes sterile and has to be stored in dry conditions, without direct exposition to the sunlight at room temperature (15-25 °C).

 Integration of a tissue patch into the chip gives rise to Organ-on-Chip models.
 Typically, a tissue patch made of two types of cells can be inserted in the interface of two elastoplastic plates.
 After clamping, solutions can injected to create physiological conditions or test the effects of drugs and growth factors.

 - Reversible patch integration thanks to the modular chip

 - Leak-free Luer Connection molded with the chip

 - Highly-resistant and optically clear material

 - Standard microscope glass slide size